 The death of Christ covered everything.
 Nothing can compare with what Jesus accomplished on the cross, and nothing else is required to pay for our salvation.
 Christ’s crucifixion makes forgiveness possible for everyone who believes in Him.
 And for those who do, their future is secure because their names are written in the Lamb’s Book of Life.

 There were three crosses on the hill that day.
 On one was a blaspheming criminal; in the middle was the Son of God paying the penalty for sin; and on the third cross hung a repentant sinner saying, “Jesus, remember me when You come in Your kingdom!”
 (Luke 23:42).
 There was nothing he could do except believe that Jesus was the Messiah, and Christ answered him, “Today you shall be with Me in Paradise” (v.
 43).

 The only way to be saved is through faith in Jesus Christ.

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About the Crucifixion of Jesus Christ,” which airs this weekend on TV.
+This article was originally published on July 10, 2016, and is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About the Crucifixion of Jesus Christ,” which airs this weekend on TV.